Black hole: Singularity

-At the centre of a black hole, as described by general relativity, may lie a gravitational singularity, a region where the spacetime curvature becomes infinite.
+According to general relativity, every black hole has a singularity inside.
 For a non-rotating black hole, this region takes the shape of a single point; for a rotating black hole it is smeared out to form a ring singularity that lies in the plane of rotation.
 In both cases, the singular region has zero volume.
-It can also be shown that the singular region contains all the mass of the black hole solution.
-The singular region can thus be thought of as having infinite density.
+All of the mass of the black hole ends up in the singularity.
+Since the singularity has nonzero mass in an infinitely small space, it can be thought of as having infinite density.